nicola-lunghi/PySwitch/README.md

 	 switch2.deinit()
 	 import midicaptain6s_kpp

-Than you have two seconds while booting MIDI Captain to press the middle switch in the top row and enter the skript.
+Than you have two seconds while booting MIDI Captain to press the middle switch in the top row and enter the original firmware.

-Otherwise the original firmware will be used.
+Otherwise the this firmware will be used.